SBUtltmedia/Marginalia-API-Docs/source/index.html.md

 The right side of the browser shows sample JavaScript code which may be used to connect to various endpoints described.

 <aside class="notice">
 You must be logged in with your SUNY (Solar/Shibboleth) credentials to access any endpoints.

-You must supply valid cookie credentials.
+Meaning you must supply valid cookie credentials with every request.
 </aside>

 # Marginalia